mokuda2/486mlproject/final_report.md

 ## Conclusion and Next Steps

 To reiterate, the best model from the image classification dataset is the convolutional neural network model, and the best model from the PokeAPI dataset is the KNN model.
-CNNs can perform well on image data, so that model works well for the Pokémon images.
+CNNs can perform well on image data, so CNNs work well for the Pokémon images.
 The KNN's model performance trumping the other models shows that even a simple model can be a great model.

 As far as potential future steps, I would do binary classification for all combinations of two types and compare the models' metrics.
 Maybe the model performances will be different, and the random forest model or the ensemble model may outperform KNN.
 I also think it would be interesting to figure out a way for a model to take the two types that have the highest probability for being predicted and then running the model again on just those two types.
 That way, the model may have better prediction metrics; the common theme is that binary classification models perform a lot better than models that try to predict one of the 18 types.